rpmuller/ePubs/WP1.md

 sooner.[^72] I do not agree with Plato, but if anything could make me do so, it would be Aristotle's arguments against him.

-[^72]: Cf. The Noodle's Oration in Sydney Smith: "If the proposal be sound, would the Saxon have passed it by?
+[^72]: _Cf_.
+The Noodle's Oration in Sydney Smith: "If the proposal be sound, would the Saxon have passed it by?
 Would the Dane have ignored it?
 Would it have escaped the wisdom of the Norman?"
 (I quote from memory.)

-As we have seen in connection with slavery, Aristotle is no Miever in equality.
+As we have seen in connection with slavery, Aristotle is no believer in equality.
 Granted, however, the subjection of slaves and women, it still remains a question whether all citizens should be politically equal.
 Some men, he says, think this desirable, on the ground that all revolutions turn on the regulation of property,